-Finally, COVID-19 has laid bare the importance of investing in our nation's public health system.
+Finally, the COVID-19 pandemic demonstrated the significance of properly investing in our nation's public health system.
 Western Governors request further investments in public health infrastructure and health surveillance mechanisms to effectively confront future public health challenges.

 Western Governors recognize that it is an enormous challenge to judiciously balance competing funding needs throughout the federal government.
 The Governors appreciate the difficulty of the decisions you must make and stand ready to work with you in discharging these important responsibilities.